volesen/orm-db-benchmark/README.md

-# ORM benchmarking in a REST server context
+# Python REST stack benchmark
-Python REST server "setups" are benchmarked with an emphasises on ORM/ODM and JSON serializers.

 In this benchmark the following databases are tested:
 - Sqlite3